DataDog/hiring-engineers/answers.md

 ![Postgres Integration](/screenshots/postgres_inte_1.png)
 ![Postgres Integration](/screenshots/postgres_inte_2.png)

-In our case, we decided to go with PostgreSQL (that can be downloaded from here - https://postgresapp.com/).
-We consequently …
+In our case, we decided to go with PostgreSQL (that can be downloaded from [here](https://postgresapp.com/)).
+We consequently…

 1. Created a read-only Datadog user using the following command line: